 Ramirez, M.D.
 (2011) Is Globalization Inevitable in the Marxian Paradigm?
 Economics Department Working Paper No.89, Yale University. www.econ.yale.edu/ddp/ddp75/ddp0089.pdf

 Rosenstein-Rodan, Paul (1943) Problems of Industrialization in Eastern and South Eastern Europe.
-Economic Journal Vol. 53, pp.2002-11
+Economic Journal 53, 2002-11

 Rostow, Walt (1960) The Stages of Economic Growth: A Non-Communist Manifesto Cambridge University Press

 Shanin, Teodor (1983).
 Late Marx and the Russian Road.
+Monthly Review Press

 Trotsky, Leon (1932) The History of the Russian Revolution, 3 volumes, English translation by Max Eastman, Pathfinder Press.

 Wittfogel, Karl (1957).
-Oriental despotism; A Comparative Study of Total Power.
+Oriental Despotism; A Comparative Study of Total Power.
 Random House.

+Andrew Coulson taught economics at the University of Dar es Salaam from 1972 to 1976, and then at the University of Bradford, England, till 1982.
+Since 1984 he has worked at the University of Birmingham, England, currently in the School of Government and Society.
+His book Tanzania: A Political Economy (Oxford University Press 1982) is an assessment of what happened in that country in its first twenty years of Independence.
+A second edition was published in 2013.